 9.6.2 Inactivity.
 All Lever devices must be locked after a reasonable period of inactivity.

 9.6.3 Employee or Consultant Termination.
 At the time of the termination of an employee, contractor, or any third-party consultant, the terminated person’s access to the networks, systems, and accounts used to provide the Services and Support, and access to any Customer Data, must be terminated.

 9.6.4 Authorization.
 Lever alone will control and provide access to Customer Data.
 Lever will not use a third party to control access to Customer Data.
 Access will be granted only on a need-to-know basis and following the principles of least privilege.

 9.6.5 Network Access Controls.
 All networks Lever uses to provide the Services and Support must be protected through the use of controls capable of blocking unauthorized network traffic, both inbound (ingress) and outbound (egress).
 Lever will maintain capabilities to monitor network traffic.

 10. Data Security

 10.1 Data Segregation.
 Lever logically separate, secure, and monitor production environments.

 10.2 Credential Hashing.
 Lever must have appropriate algorithms in place for hashing secrets, including passwords and API tokens, both for Lever’s accounts and for Customer accounts to access Lever’s system.
-No credentials are to be stored in plain text or in a format that can be reversed.

 10.3.1 Data in Transit.
 Lever must ensure that HTTPS is enabled in any web interface related to the product or service.
 Lever must disable non-encrypted transmission services (e.g., Telnet, FTP).
 Lever must have commercial certificates to provide Customer the option to utilize TLS 1.2 or greater for web facing applications.